Phuker/phuker.github.io/Readme.en.md

 - Fork this repository, change `repository name`, usually it should be `<your lowercase username>.github.io` ([official documents](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages))
 - Modify the repository settings:
     - `Settings` - `Actions` - `General` - `Artifact and log retention` set to a minimum value of `1` day
-    - `Settings` - `Secrets` - `Actions`, click `New repository secret`, add:
+    - `Settings` - `Secrets` - `Actions`, click `New repository secret`, and add 2 parameters:
-        - `REMOTE_FILE_URL`: set to the file download URL, e.g. `https://example.com/path/to/files.tar.gz.enc`
-        - `REMOTE_FILE_PASSWORD`: set to the file encryption and decryption password
+        - `REMOTE_FILE_URL`: if the URL of the static website package file is fixed, set this parameter to the URL; if the URL is dynamic, you do not need to set this parameter, but specify the URL when you run the workflow.
+        - `REMOTE_FILE_PASSWORD`: it is recommended to set a fixed password for file encryption and decryption.
+If you prefer to use a dynamic password, you do not need to set this parameter, but specify a password each time you run the workflow.
+If not specified in both places, the decryption step will be skipped after downloading the static website package file.
+        - If any of the above parameters are fixed, set them as secrets here, and don't specify them when running the workflow.
+The reason is that the parameters specified when running workflow are output directly to the workflow run log, which is publicly viewable and cannot be hidden.
+If you specify these parameters both in secrets and when running the workflow, the latter will overwrite the former.
     - `Settings` - `Pages`, change `Source` to `GitHub Actions`
-- The first time you enter `Actions`, you will get a warning `I understand my workflows, go ahead and enable them`, confirm the warning
+- The first time you enter `Actions`, you will get a warning `Workflows aren’t being run on this forked repository`, click the `I understand my workflows, go ahead and enable them` button to confirm the warning.

 ### Deployment